KNowledgeOnWebScale/walder/README.md

 #### Using layouts in view templates

 Using layouts is a great way to avoid repetition in route-specific view templates.
-Broader HTML structures such as headers, footers, navigation bars and other contents, meant to appear in multiple route's, is preferable specified in *layout files*.
+Reusable HTML structures such as headers, footers, navigation bars and other contents, meant to appear in multiple route's, are preferable specified in *layout files*.

 A layout template file can be specified in a view template file, by means of [front-matter](https://github.com/jxson/front-matter) metadata field `layout`.
 It should contain a filename, available at the `layouts` location defined in the configuration file.